 You also need to drink well.
 Stay hydrated, and limit your alcohol consumption to no more than two drinks per day.
 Drinks like green tea and cranberry, which are both also available in supplement form, are beneficial as well.

-No. 5: Try Supplements
+No. 5: Try Natural Supplements

-There are many prostate supplements that can benefit an aging prostate and support normal urinary health.
+There are many prostate supplements that can benefit an aging prostate and support normal urinary health, like the abeeco Prostate Formula.
 When shopping for supplements, look for formulations that include ingredients that can help with overall prostate health.
 As already mentioned, there are several supplements that help support hormone regulation.
 One of them, pygeum, has also been found in studies to be useful in reducing BPH symptoms.
 While studies have not found that pygeum actually shrinks the prostate, it does help offer relief of urinary symptoms.
 Curcumin is another supplement that can help regulate the inflammatory processes that support health of the prostate.
 Saw palmetto is a well-researched supplement that studies have found as effective as popular drugs for BPH without causing the scary side effects of prostate drugs.

 The Next Step

 Hopefully, these five natural steps to better prostate health offer relief from your prostate symptoms.
 Even though there is a lot you can do to help manage your prostate health by changing your diet and lifestyle, prostate symptoms sometimes linger.
 If you have tried everything from exercise to weight loss to diet and supplements and your symptoms do not improve, you should see your doctor for further testing.

 Your doctor may suggest other treatments such as medication or surgery.
 There are risks associated with these treatments, so make sure you make an informed decision and ask a lot of questions before starting any treatment.